ECE 563 - Information Theory (Fall 2025)

 10. Thursday, September 25th: Data compression - Shannon codes, Huffman codes, optimality of Huffman codes

 12. Thursday, October 2nd: Extended Huffman codes, Tunstall codes, Adaptive Huffman codes.
-Notes can be found here Notes 6.
-More on adaptive Huffman coding can be found here Adaptive Huffman coding
+Notes can be found here Notes 6 and Adaptive Huffman coding.

 13. Tuesday, October 7: Examples of channels, information channel capacity, symmetric channels.
 The material closely follows the text.